rust-lang/rust-forge/src/policies/llm-usage.md

 - Using machine-translation (e.g. Google Translate) from your native language without posting your original message.
   Doing so can introduce new miscommunications that weren't there originally, and prevents someone who speaks the language from providing a better translation.
     - ℹ️ Posting both your original message and the translated version is always ok, but you must still disclose that machine-translation was used.
-- "Trivial" code changes.
+- "Trivial" code or prose changes.
     - ℹ️ Changes are trivial if there is no other way to write them, or the other ways to write them are nearly identical.
 For example, the following are all trivial:
-        - Typo fixes.
+        - Typo fixes
         - Markdown links
+        - Changing a word to a synonym
         - Type signatures for a trait implementation
     - ℹ️ Be cautious about PRs that consist solely of trivial changes.
       See also [the compiler team's typo fix policy](https://rustc-dev-guide.rust-lang.org/contributing.html#writing-documentation:~:text=Please%20notice%20that%20we%20don%E2%80%99t%20accept%20typography%2Fspellcheck%20fixes%20to%20internal%20documentation).